Security-Onion-Solutions/securityonion-docs/osquery.rst

 Agents
 ------

 To deploy an osquery agent to an endpoint, go to the :ref:`soc` Downloads page and download the proper osquery agent for the operating system of that endpoint.
 Use :ref:`so-allow` to allow the osquery agent to connect to port ``8090`` on the manager.
-Then install the osquery agent and it will then check into the manager and start showing up in :ref:`fleet`.
+Then install the osquery agent and it should check into the manager and start showing up in :ref:`fleet`.

 Hunt or Kibana
 --------------